Kane & Lynch: Dead Men: GameSpot controversy

 After GameSpot editor Jeff Gerstmann gave the game a 6/10 review, pressure from Eidos Interactive, a major advertiser for the site, caused GameSpot's upper management to fire him.
 Initially, GameSpot responded to the resulting controversy by denying that Eidos influenced the firing.
 However, as of March 2012, the non-disclosure agreement that forced Gerstmann to withhold the details of his termination was nullified.
 Not long after, Giant Bomb (a site Gerstmann founded after leaving GameSpot) was being purchased by the same parent company as GameSpot, and that they moved their headquarters into the same building.
-As part of this announcement, Gerstmann revealed that the firing was indeed related to threats of Eidos pulling advertising revenue away from GameSpot as a result of Gerstmann's poor review score, which was confirmed by GameSpot's Jon Davison.
+As part of this announcement, Gerstmann revealed that the firing was indeed related to threats of Eidos pulling advertising revenue away from GameSpot as a result of Gerstmann's poor review score, which was confirmed by GameSpots Jon Davison.

 Sequel

 Eidos announced a sequel, titled Kane & Lynch 2: Dog Days.
 It was released in August 2010 on PC, PlayStation 3, and Xbox 360 to middling reviews, though it generally scored higher than the original Kane & Lynch.
 Dog Days opted for a guerilla style, handheld camcorder instead of the traditional, static third-person camera.
 The visual style also included a mid-1990's VHS tracking effect, along with a washed out color palette that gave the game a found footage look.

 A PlayStation Portable and Nintendo DS versions of Kane & Lynch title was in development during 2007, called Kane and Lynch Tactics.
 The game was never officially announced and it was cancelled for unknown reasons.